TCP3099 : Dissertation

 2. Demonstrate competence in conducting a literature review (identifying key issues and analysing existing knowledge).

-3. Be able to construct and articulate a clear and concise research question with clear aims and objectives for their study.
+3. Be able to construct and articulate a clear and concise research question or hypothesis with clear aims and objectives for their study.

 4. Be able to discuss the process of selecting appropriate research methodologies for investigating specific issues.